-Under private property rights, a property owner can set their own rules and regulations and regulations for the use of car parks belonging to the property.
+Under private property rights, a property owner can set their own rules and regulations for the use of car parks belonging to the property.

-The owner lays down the rules and regulations and regulations for the car park together with Q-Park.
-Q-Park erects signs, so that the rules and regulations and regulations are visible to everyone who drives into the car park.
+The owner lays down the rules and regulations for the car park together with Q-Park.
+Q-Park erects signs, so that the rules and regulations are visible to everyone who drives into the car park.

 In some car parks, parking is reserved for certain people such as residents or employees.
 You must have a parking permit to park in the car park.
 In other car parks, parking is only permitted for a certain time.
 Therefore, you must set your parking disc.
 In some car parks you have to pay to park, in others parking is simply not permitted.

 Whatever rules and regulations apply, the result is the same if you fail to observe them.
 You will incur a control fee.
 The control fee covers the administration of the parking scheme, and is issued in accordance with contract law.

 The entrance to a private parking area must be clearly signposted to notify motorist that the area is private and rules and regulations apply.

 When you choose to pass the signs at the entrance to a private parking area, you accept the signposted rules and regulations and enter into a silent agreement in accordance with the Danish Contracts Act (Aftaleloven).

 The rules and regulations including the consequences of breaking them must be clearly signposted in the private parking area.
 You are responsible for familiarising yourself with the rules and regulations before parking.
 If you park in breach of the rules and regulations, the parking attendant will issue a control fee notice.

 The control fee notice is a strip of material containing payment information, which is placed under the windshield wiper.
 The strip also states the consequences of failing to pay.